wiki @ ticX

 With ticX, yes you can!

-A ticX Member is an individual or organisation that takes up a Membership to the ticX platform.
-Only ticX Members are able to list real estate for sale on the ticX platform.
+A ticX Member is an individual or organisation that takes up a Membership to the ticX exchange.
+Only ticX Members are able to list real estate for sale on the ticX exchange.

 ticX Members have access to the tools that encourage shared ownership enabling those buyers/investors, unable or unwilling to purchase a whole property on their own, to connect with other like-minded investors willing to join with them to complete a purchase.